-With crossovers running at progressively steeper angles towards the toes, this lacing should feel progressively tighter towards the ankles, plus it looks decorative.
+Crossovers running at progressively steeper angles towards the toes.
+Feels progressively tighter towards the ankles, plus it looks decorative.

 • Begin straight across on the inside (grey section) and out through the third pair of eyelets from the top.